WAN IPs not being cached causing unnecessary "rc.start_packages: Restarting/Starting all packages"

 May 20 22:21:20 pfsense php: rc.newwanipv6: The command '/sbin/ifconfig pppoe0 inet6 :: delete' returned exit code '1', the output was 'ifconfig: ioctl (SIOCDIFADDR): Can't assign requested address'

 Fixes #3669 Handle properly recording of the ipv6 interface new ip and do not issues commands that cannot succeed.

-#2 Updated by jeroen van breedam about 5 years ago
+#2 Updated by jeroen van breedam over 5 years ago

 Would it be possible to set target version to 2.1.x ?

 I've been struggling with the same thing (altough i thought it was a new feature) and had to set the gw monitoring to 3000ms to avoid a frequent restart of openvpn (i max out the upload speed of my vpn's a lot).